5 Facts About Quinoa Nutrition and Cooking Quinoa

 3. Quinoa Delivers a Vitamin & Mineral Boost

-In addition to protein and fiber, quinoa is rich in magnesium, phosphorus, manganese, zinc, iron, thiamine and folate.
-And as an added bonus for those with celiac disease or any gluten sensitivity, quinoa is gluten-free.
+In addition to protein and fiber, quinoa is a good source of magnesium, phosphorus, manganese, zinc, iron, thiamine and folate.
+And as an added bonus for those with celiac disease or any gluten sensitivity or just follow a gluten-free diet, quinoa is naturally gluten-free.

 Cooking with Quinoa